MostidealRainfall/Small_Python_programs_and_projects/README.md

-# Rock_Paper_Scissors_game
-Just a small Python program for a simple Rock-Paper-Scissors game I made.
-It is just to get an understanding of Python programming and familiarize myself coding with Python
+# Small Python programs and projects
+This is just a collection of small, simple programs written in Python, purely for educational purpose.
+I uploaded them to display my progress, it's not much, but I'm proud of my small work, even if the programs are made from coding tutorials